Antelope Valley: Flora and fauna

 The Antelope Valley is home to a wide range of plants and animals.
 This includes hundreds of plants such as the California juniper, Joshua tree, California scrub oak, creosote, and wildflowers, notably the California poppy.
 Winter brings much-needed rain, which slowly penetrates the area's dry ground, bringing up native grasses and wildflowers.
 Poppy season depends completely on the precipitation, but a good bloom can be killed off by the unusual weather in the late winter and early spring.

 The Antelope Valley gets its name from its history of pronghorn grazing in large numbers.
-In 1882–85, the valley lost 30,000 head of antelope, almost half of the species for which it was named.
+From 1882 to 1885, the valley lost 30,000 head of antelope, almost half of the species for which it was named.
 Unusually heavy snows in both the mountains and the valley floor drove the antelope toward their normal feeding grounds in the eastern part of the valley.
 Since they would not cross the railroad tracks, many of them starved to death.
 The remainder of these pronghorns were hunted for their hides by settlers.
 Once abundant, they either died off or migrated into the Central Valley.
 A drought in the early 1900s caused a scarcity in bunch grass, their main food source.
 Now, the sighting of a pronghorn is rare, although a small number remain in the western portion of the valley.

 Common game species in the Antelope Valley include mule deer and mountain quail.
 Other common species in the Antelope Valley include the golden-mantled ground squirrel, Beechey ground squirrel, red-tailed hawk, Cooper's hawk, Stellar's jay, leopard frog, and rattlesnake.